No, Critical Race Theory is not American History

 The problem with the crits, beyond being totally useless and excluding all other explanations for inequalities beyond oppression, is that while the crits are full of complaints, they propose no solutions or ideas.
 They only know how to tear down, and offer nothing in terms of building up.
 “This is bad.”
 What would you replace it with?
 “Destroy it!”
 There’s really nothing progressive about critical theory at all, because it doesn’t seek progress, it doesn’t seek to build on anything, it only seeks to destroy that which has already progressed.

 And so it is that today, one of the crits, critical race theory, is now seeping into the public school water supply, and you can bet that others will soon follow.
-We are told that the teaching of this subject is imperative, because “critical race theory is American history,” and anyone who opposes its teaching is at best clinging to a revisionist history of an America without sin, and at worst, is a racist in league with those who deny the Holocaust.
+We are told that the teaching of this subject is imperative, because “critical race theory is American history,” and anyone who opposes its teaching is at best clinging to a revisionist history of an America without sin, and at worst, is a racist in league with those who deny the Holocaust, and maybe there is no real distinction between those groups.

 This is nonsense.